uglygus/rsync-time-browse/README.md

 # rsync-time-browse

-Search for changes to specific files within a hardlink created backup solution link those
+Search for changes to specific files within a hardlink based backup.
 There are many programs that create hardlink style backup trees.
 This should work on any that use a 'backup.marker' file to denote the root of a backup tree.
 Probably others with minor tweaks.

 The --links-dir option is particularly useful.